perllb/ctg-sc-cite-seq-10x/README.md

 - The nf-pipeline takes the following Columns from samplesheet to use in channels:

-- `Sample_ID` : ID of sample. ('Sample_Name' will be ignored)
+- `Sample_ID` : ID of sample.
+Sample_ID can only contain a-z, A-Z and "_".
+E.g space and hyphen ("-") are not allowed!
+If 'Sample_Name' is present, it will be ignored.
-- `index` : Must use index ID if dual.
-For single, index sequence works too.
+- `index` : Must use index ID (10x ID) if dual index.
+For single index, the index sequence works too.
-- `Sample_Project` : Project ID
+- `Sample_Project` : Project ID.
+E.g. 2021_033, 2021_192.
-- `Sample_Species` : 'human'/'mouse'/'custom' - if custom, see below how to edit the config file
+- `Sample_Species` : Only 'human'/'mouse'/'custom' are accepted.
+If species is not human or mouse, set 'custom'.
+This custom reference genome has to be specified in the nextflow config file.
+See below how to edit the config file.
-- `Sample_Lib` : 'rna'/'adt'
+- `Sample_Lib` : 'rna'/'adt'.
+Specify whether sample is RNA or ADT library.
 - `Sample_Pair` : To match the rna sample with the corresponding adt sample. e.g. in the example above, sample 'Sr1' is the rna library, that should be matched with 'Sadt1' which is the adt library of the sample

-## Feature reference
+### 2. Feature reference (feature.ref.csv)
 Csv that declares the molecule structure and unique Feature Barcode sequence of each feature present in your experiment

 See https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis for more info